angienic/My_Portfolio/README.md

 Part 2.
 Deforestion modelling

-- Optimized linear and random forest regressors using GridSearch CV to reach best models.
+- Optimized linear and random forest regressors using GridSearch CV to  build the best models.

 Part 3.
 Forecasting.